 The American Journal of Primatology welcomes manuscripts from all areas of primatology.
 The Journal publishes both original research papers and review articles.
-Original research may be published as standard Research Articles, Review Articles, and Commentaries.
+Original research may be published as standard Research Articles, Review Articles, Commentaries, or under New Approaches.
 The American Journal of Primatology no longer accepts Brief Reports.

-In order to submit a manuscript, use either the ASP homepage (www.asp.org/research/ajp/) or the American Journal of Primatology journal homepage (wileyonlinelibrary.com/ajp).
-There you will find a link for "Online Submission".
-Using that link, the corresponding author will be instructed to create a user account.
-Once the account has been created, manuscripts are to be submitted through the "Author Center".
-Follow all instructions and complete all required fields.
-Submit your manuscript and all Figures and Tables as separate files.
-After the manuscript has been successfully submitted, authors will see a confirmation screen with the manuscript number and receive an email reply from the AJP executive editor, Paul A. Garber, acknowledging receipt of the manuscript.
+- Follow all instructions and complete all required fields.
+After the manuscript has been successfully submitted, authors will see a confirmation screen with a manuscript reference number and will receive an email reply from the AJP executive editor, Paul A. Garber, acknowledging receipt of the manuscript.
 If that does not happen, please check your submission and/or contact tech support at firstname.lastname@example.org.

 Paul A. Garber